Other Names: English Bull Terrier, Bully, Varkhond

 Bull Terriers are a moderately intelligent breed and are very sociable.

-However, with incorrect training, the breed can easily develop a stubborn streak, so it’s best to start proper nurturing early.
+However, the breed can easily develop a stubborn streak with incorrect training, so it’s best to start proper nurturing early.

 Bull Terriers can be very independent, and so are known sometimes to ignore their owners.